Jazz Rhythm Solfege Part 1

 - Sometimes you will find triplets tied to an eighth in jazz.
 Mike Longo uses the term “Didulia” and I have found that works the best for that rhythm.
 If it’s the end of the phrase, I like to use Diduli-aht.

 - Finally there are sixteenths.
 In jazz, some improvisers use “doodle tonguing” on sixteenth notes.
 Whether you articulate this way or not, it’s a great way to express it in a solfege type of way.
 The syllable will be doo duhl oodle or ending in Daht if it’s the end of the phrase.

 Those are the general rules.
 Let’s take a look at a simple example below:

 Next week we will take a few more examples and apply the jazz rhythm solfege principles to them.
 I hope this tip has added value and benefit to you and your students in some way.
-If you haven’t checked out my books yet, I’d like to invite you to go to my Digital Store today for more information on Targeting: Improvisation With Purpose, Breaking the Monotony.
+If you haven’t checked out my books or courses yet, I’d like to invite you to go to my online school.

 Thank you for taking the time to read this blog/post!

 Thanks Jason for the opportunity to meet Your approach to rhythmic solfege !
 All that You offer here , can perform on melodica almost without changes (see my topic “Swingin’ on melodica”)

 Thanks Nachum!
 I’ll check out your post on “Swingin’ on melodica” too.
 It’s great to read other perspectives and see if there is something that can be gleaned from their experiences.